 - Counseling patients on disease prevention and development of healthy lifestyles

+In outlining what a family nurse practitioner is, it can be useful to review FNP career opportunities and specializations.
 FNPs are in demand for employment in hospitals, community clinics, medical practices, state and local health departments, and schools.
-In states where they are permitted to work independently, FNPs may open their own private practices or form private practices with other NPs.
+In states where they’re permitted to work independently, FNPs may open their own private practices or form private practices with other nurse practitioners.

-Many FNPs provide general primary care to their patients, while others opt to specialize by completing a post-graduate certificate program in their area of interest.
-FNPs may specialize in many different medical areas, including:
+Many FNPs provide general primary care to their patients, while others opt to specialize further by completing a postgraduate certificate program in their area of interest.
+FNPs may specialize in many different medical areas, including the following:

 - Cardiac care